 Budget-priced gumball machines cost between $8 and $15.
 For the most part, they’re made of plastic, and very few of them take standard-size gumballs.
 More than anything, they’re favors or gag gifts, as their quality isn’t the best.

-Mid-range gumball machines cost between $20 and $80.
+In this range, gumball machines cost between $20 and $80.
 Some of these will feature metal bases and plastic components, whereas others are made of glass as metal like traditional models.

 Top-of-the-line gumball machines can cost as much as $100 to $300, as these are often well-made freestanding models.
 They feature between one and three globes and are typically used in retail environments.